 Her conversational, stream-of-consciousness text is an absolute delight to read: peppered with several F-bombs, you’ll hear plenty about her cat, her partner, her thoughts on style and her love of vegan food.
 She’s also a dab hand at the #rewearx5 challenge, which means showing how to wear the same item five different ways – genius!

-‘My daughters inspired me to become vegan– I’d had no idea that meat was such a huge contributor to global warming.
+‘My daughters inspired me to become vegan (if you need inspo, click here) – I’d had no idea that meat was such a huge contributor to global warming.
 Soon after, I became aware of the impact of fast fashion – and that was it for me: I decided to not buy new for an entire year.
 It was loads easier than I thought and made me so much more aware of how little I actually needed and whether I even needed it at all!

 On her dreamy and sun-dappled account, Kayt combines her striking looks with swoon-worthy vintage pieces in a series of self-portraits where she plays with light and shadow.

 There’s a ’70s/ ’80s vibe to her look, but it’s mixed with a distinctly modern and wearable edge: expect slide-show posts homing in on details and slow-mo footage demonstrating the gorgeous flow and movement of her finds.

 ‘My earliest links to second hand and vintage probably came from going to local jumble sales with my Gran and dressing up from her magical box of clothes that my mum and aunty had worn as kids.
 By the time I was 14, I’d developed a unique sense of style and had little interest in shopping with my friends on Oxford Street.
 My passion for vintage and second hand has only grown over the years – I can’t walk past a charity shop without going in and it’s such a buzz when I find a gem.